geomagpy/MARTAS/README.md

 #### 9.2.6 Dallas OW (One wire) support

-a) modify owfs,conf
+Modify owfs,conf

         $ sudo nano /etc/owfs.conf

-      Modify the following parts as shown below:
+Insert and modify the following lines:

         #This part must be changed on real installation
         #server: FAKE = DS18S20,DS2405

         # USB device: DS9490
         server: usb = all

-b) start the owserver
+Then start the owserver

         $ sudo etc/init.d/owserver start

-#### 9.2.6  Communicating with an Arduino Uno Microcontroller
+#### 9.2.7  Communicating with an Arduino Uno Microcontroller

 An [Arduino Microcontroller] has to be programmed properly with serial outputs, which are interpretable from MARTAS.
 Such Arduino programs are called sketch.
 MARTAS contains a few example scripts, which show, how these sketches need to work, in order to be used with MARTAS.
 In principle, two basic acquisition modes are supported